Kopitiams are an integral part of the Malaysian identity.

 - Restoran Hua Mui – Johor Bahru, Johor (1946)

 Chia told SAYS that these original kopitiams have completely integrated with local communities and towns that they were started in, some even sporting halal certificates to now cater to Muslim patrons.

-However, he sadly added that traditional kopitiams could be a dying heritage as new millennial cafes slowly take over our national coffee culture.
+However, he sadly added that traditional kopitiams could be a dying heritage as new millennial cafes slowly take over our true national coffee culture.